Stefan Wever: Career

 His first and only major league appearance came against the Milwaukee Brewers on September 17, 1982.
-The first two batters he faced were Paul Molitor and Robin Yount, both future Hall of Famers, one of only a few players in history to do so.
+The first two batters he faced were Paul Molitor and Robin Yount, both future Hall of Famers.
 The fourth batter he faced was Ted Simmons, also a future Hall of Famer.
-Partway through the first inning, he felt a twinge in his shoulder; not wanting to leave his first game early, he pitched through it, and allowed five runs in the first.
+Partway through the first inning, he felt a twinge in his shoulder; not wanting to leave his first game early, he pitched through it and allowed five runs in the first.
 Partway through the third, after three more runs allowed, Wever was taken out of the game.
 He pitched for 2 2/3 innings and had eight earned runs, two strikeouts, and three wild pitches.
 Entering the 1983 season, Wever was projected to be the fifth starter in the Yankees' starting rotation.
 Because of continued pain in his shoulder, he instead spent the season with the AAA Columbus Clippers, where he went 1–4 with a 9.78 ERA in seven appearances.

 Wever spent 1984 with Fort Lauderdale, where he went 1–3 in seven games.
 After the seven games, he visited Dr. James Andrews, who diagnosed the twinge he suffered two years earlier as a torn rotator cuff and torn labrum; it explained why he had been throwing 85 mph since the injury, compared to 95 mph beforehand.
-He had surgery shortly afterward, and spent the rest of the year rehabbing the injury.
-He attempted a comeback in 1985 with the Albany-Colonie Yankees, and had a 4.91 ERA in five games with the team.
+He had surgery shortly afterward and spent the rest of the year rehabbing the injury.
+He attempted a comeback in 1985 with the Albany-Colonie Yankees and had a 4.91 ERA in five games with the team.
 In June, having continued to pitch through shoulder pain, Wever retired from baseball and ended his professional career.

 Post-playing career

 After retiring from baseball, Wever returned to school, and earned a bachelor's degree in English literature from the University of California, Berkeley.
 He married Melinda in 1988, and three years later opened up the Horseshoe Tavern, a bar in San Francisco's Marina District, which he continues to run.

-While working at his bar, Wever made a return to baseball in a coaching role.
+While working at his bar, Wever returned to baseball in a coaching role.
 He was named varsity baseball coach at Redwood High School in Larkspur, California in 2008, after having volunteered for the freshman team the year before.
 Wever was forced to resign in 2010 due to a diagnosis of large-cell lymphoma.
-He went on to continue coaching youth baseball camps and leagues, and was bench coach for the San Rafael Pacifics in 2013.
+He went on to continue coaching youth baseball camps and leagues and was bench coach for the San Rafael Pacifics in 2013.

 Personal life and death

 Wever later spent three days a week feeding the homeless at SF's St. Anthony's Dining Room.

 In 2019, Wever moved to Portland, Oregon, to be near his daughter.
-He continued to be active in volunteering and traveled to San Francisco once a month to continue volunteering at St. Anthony's and to look after his business.
+He continued to volunteer and traveled to San Francisco once a month to continue volunteering at St. Anthony's and to look after his business.

-Wever died on December 28, 2022, at the age of 64.
+Wever died on December 27, 2022, at the age of 64.